rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/2a-jenkins.md

     </pre>
     </div>

-2. Our tests can be executed in our IDE (in `/projects/pet-battle`) by first installing our dependencies (`npm i`) running `npm run test` but let's jump ahead and get them going in our pipeline as it doesn't matter if they work on your machine!
+2. Our tests can be executed in our IDE (in `/projects/pet-battle`) by first installing our dependencies (`npm i`) and then running `npm run test`.
+But let's jump ahead and get them going in our pipeline as it doesn't matter if they work on your machine!
 To do this, we're going to extend the `Build{}` stage in `Jenkinsfile`.
 Extend the pipeline where <span style="color:green;" >// 🃏 Jest Testing</span> placeholder is.
 This should happen before we run the build.

     ```groovy
                     // 🃏 Jest Testing